minuscorp/swift-typed-throws/SE-XXX Typed throws.md

     }

     [...]
+}

 do { try fooThrower() }
 catch .bar { ... }
 catch .baz { ... }
-}
 ```

-As `Foo` is the single type that can be thrown, we no longer need to type the type either when throwing it nor when catching it.
+As `Foo` is the single type that can be thrown, we no longer need to specify the type either when throwing it nor when catching it.

 And where we avoid dead code: